nielsenjared/nielsenjared.github.io/content/blog/advice-coding-bootcamp-students/index.md

 ---
 ![Advice for Coding Bootcamp Students](./jared-nielsen-advice-coding-bootcamp-students-success-push-yourself.png)

-I’m an entirely self-taught developer.
-It was a long and circuitous journey to get from noob to pro.
-I wish the coding bootcamp model existed when I was learning, primarily to focus my efforts and secondarily to plug me into a network.
-It’s not for everyone, but I’ve seen that it works.
-I currently teach a coding bootcamp at a prominent university, and after graduating six cohorts in full stack web development and data visualization, I’ve observed a few things that set successful students apart.
+I teach a coding bootcamp at a prominent university.
+After graduating six cohorts and more than 100 individuals in full stack web development and data visualization, I’ve observed a few things that set successful students apart.
 Here is my advice for coding bootcamp students.

 _Disclaimer & disclosure: These views are my own and do not necessarily reflect those of my employer._

 ![Advice for Coding Bootcamp Students](./jared-nielsen-advice-coding-bootcamp-students-skills-plusplus.png)

-##Add
+## Add
 To your resume you will be adding the hard skills of your tech stack, but more importantly, you will be adding the soft skills of teamwork and translation.
 These are the tools of your new trade.
 Keep them sharp.

 ### ...To Your Skill Set